 Downtown Vancouver Summer Movie Nights

 In years when they aren’t cancelled due to virus pandemics, free outdoor movies happen in parks and plazas all across the Lower Mainland in the summer.
 In Vancouver on different days of the week there are free films in front of the Queen Elizabeth Theatre, in Stanley Park and in the plaza outside the Vancouver Art Gallery, among other places.

 To learn about the movies by the Vancouver Art Gallery, continue reading.
 To learn about free summer film opportunities in other locations, click Free Vancouver Outdoor Movies.

 Summer Movie Nights

-Free movies are to be shown in the plaza outside the Vancouver Art Gallery in the 800 block of West Georgia Street on the following dates in 2022.
-All of the films start at around 9:00 pm.
+Free movies were shown in the plaza outside the Vancouver Art Gallery in the 800 block of West Georgia Street on the following Thursdays in 2022.
+All of the films started at around 9:00 pm.
 2023 details will likely be similar.